Skip to main content

 Crystal Apple Winner

-Skylar Beaver is The Director of Development at The Lawrenceville School, where she spearheads annual giving campaigns and oversees alumni and family engagement, major, principal and planned giving.
-With a strong global perspective, she also leads international fundraising initiatives.
-Her extensive experience spans 17 years in the development field, including leadership roles at The Spence School, Washington and Lee University, and Hobart and William Smith Colleges.
+Previously, Skylar served as Director of Development at The Lawrenceville School, where she played a major role in the school's record-breaking $475M+ campaign.
+Her experience spans nearly 18 years in educational advancement, including leadership roles at The Spence School, Washington and Lee University, and Hobart and William Smith Colleges, with expertise in annual giving, major gifts, alumni engagement, and international fundraising.

 Lishelle Blakemore